curedao/docs/constitution/2-solution.md

 - ProStar
 - omnicath

-Before US FDA approval most of these drugs and devices had already been available in other countries for a year or longer.
+Before US FDA approval, most of these drugs and devices had already been available in other countries for a year or longer.

-Following the 1962 increase in US regulations, one can see a divergence from the growth in life expectancy in Switzerland which did not introduce the same delays to availability.
+Following the 1962 increase in US regulations, one can see a divergence from Switzerland's growth in life expectancy, which did not introduce the same delays to availability.

 ![swiss life expectancy](../assets/trials/us-swiss-life-expectancy-5.png)

-Perhaps it's a coincidence, but you can see an increase in drug approvals in the '80s and at the same time the gap between Switzerland and the US gets smaller then.
+Perhaps it's a coincidence, but you can see an increase in drug approvals in the '80s.
+At the same time, the gap between Switzerland and the US gets smaller.
-Then US approvals go back down in the '90s and the gap expands again.
+Then US approvals go back down in the '90s, and the gap expands again.

 ![swiss life expectancy](../assets/trials/us-swiss-life-expectancy-drug-approvals.png)